burnalting/stroom-community-stroom-log-collector/README.md

 - **Log rotation support:** Handles files with patterns like `base`, `base.timestamp`, etc.
 - **ISO8601 timestamp extraction:** Defaults to ISO8601 with/without timezone, with robust fractional second support.
 - **IPv4/IPv6/FQDN enrichment:** Appends FQDNs for all detected IPs in log lines.
-- **Comprehensive host metadata:** Adds all host IPs, FQDNs, and nameservers to HTTP headers when file posting.
+- **Comprehensive host metadata:** Adds all host IPs, FQDNs, nameservers, and system Timezone to HTTP headers when file posting.
 - **Mutual TLS support:** Can use client cert/key and CA bundle for two-sided trust.
 Or no trust at all (not recommended)
 - **Queue-first posting:** Always attempts to post any queued files, even if no new logs are found.
 - **File aging:** Queued files are deleted if they exceed a time or size limit.